tobfromme/bingsearchwords/README.md

 - Install bing-rewards *first*.
 I run it fine with Python 3.11.0.

+- For Windows only, install [PowerShell 7](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?WT.mc_id=THOMASMAURER-blog-thmaure&view=powershell-7 "PowerShell 7").
+This has been tested with version 7.3.
+Winget or MSI both work.
+Use the default location or you will need to update the Task Scheduler job to point to the correct location (under Scheduling).

 - Download the appropriate files for your system.
    For Linux, your home directory is suitable.
    For Windows, I recommend creating C:\Scripts and saving there.
 Otherwise, you'll need to edit the script.